 Adopt a Black Cat

-According to PETA, black cats are two-thirds less likely than white cats to be adopted and 50% less likely than tabby cats to find a new home.
+According to PETA, black cats are two-thirds less likely to be adopted and 50% less likely than tabby cats to find a new home.
 If you’re in a position to do so, why not head down to your local animal shelter and welcome your very own black cat into the family.

 Fulfill Wish Lists